kellyluo25/recollectives/_posts/2021-12-30-seasons-twenty-one.md

 It was good for a while.
 I wish it was still as great as I'd hoped at the start.
 I watched the *Gossip Girl* reboot and this was one of many things I would end up disappointed by this summer.
 I saw people, real people, for the first time in a little over a year.
 I started reflecting on the pieces of myself I lost while at home, and everything I had to regain by being out and about once again.

 It was a warm summer in the city: some days sweltering, other days mellow and baking.
 It felt ripe for renewal, and I was planning all the could-be of possibility.
 Planning up until I learned my lesson, once again, that only the best laid plans go astray.
 By the end of the season, we were once suspended in doubtful animation.
-Nothing had really changed after all; but the heat had deluded our beliefs.
+Nothing had really changed after all; but the heat had deluded us into a cozy, sun-speckled fantasy.